Kenya & Zanzibar

 The tours are well planned and include walking (not so important on this trip) and sightseeing.
 Travel companions are interested in the same things we are.
 Great guides.
 We’ve enjoyed every trip taken with WAI!!!”

 Walk Challenge: 1 2 3 4 5

 Scott Isom has had a passion for the outdoors ever since his childhood days spent exploring the waterfalls and outstanding hiking trails of the Columbia River Gorge with his family.
 Scott loves to explore the unknown, knows how to have a good time, and enjoys including others in the fun!
 Scott has led tours on all 7 continents and is one of WAI’s busiest guides and on-site Adventure planners.
-Scott will be guiding Kenya & Zanzibar along with a national guide and a WAI assistant.
+Scott will be guiding Kenya & Zanzibar, assisted by Travel Guide Scott Burk and our national guide.